Some basic things to remember when you're a beginner joining an Irish traditional music session.

 By listening first, you also show respect to the regulars, the anchors, and the implicit norms of that particular night.
 Each session has its own “house rules,” and behaving adaptively is part of the etiquette.

-Once you feel ready to join, do so with courtesy.
 Many session-etiquette blogs recommend introducing yourself, asking permission, and leaning in quietly rather than barging in.
 The blog Learn Irish Tunes suggests: “play quietly and softly” when uncertain, avoid loud instrumentation, and check with a neighbour before starting.(https://learnirishtunes.com/session-etiquette-2/)

 McNeela Music’s blog on Irish trad sessions puts it succinctly: “Push in.
 Introduce yourself to the group and ask permission before you join in.” (https://blog.mcneelamusic.com/the-irish-trad-session-explained/)